MicahParks/keyfunc/README.md

 	* A custom background refresh request context timeout can be specified.
 Defaults to one minute.
 	* A custom background refresh error handling function can be specified.
 If none is specified, errors go unhandled silently.
 * JWTs with a previously unseen `kid` can prompt an automatic refresh of the remote JWKs resource.
+This behavior can also be rate limited to mitigate denial of service attacks.
 * A custom HTTP client can be used.
 This is possible by passing [`keyfunc.Options`](https://pkg.go.dev/github.com/MicahParks/keyfunc#Options) via a variadic argument to the [`keyfunc.Get`](https://pkg.go.dev/github.com/MicahParks/keyfunc#Get) function.